9elements/angular-flickr-search/README.md

 ## Terms of Use

-This non-commerical example application uses the Flickr API but is not endorsed or certified by Flickr Inc. or SmugMug, Inc. See the [Flickr API Terms of Use](https://www.flickr.com/help/terms/api).
+This non-commercial example application uses the Flickr API but is not endorsed or certified by Flickr Inc. or SmugMug, Inc. See the [Flickr API Terms of Use](https://www.flickr.com/help/terms/api).

 The code contains a Flickr API key that is bound to the example application.
 If you wish to use the Flickr API in your application, you need to [Request an API Key](https://www.flickr.com/services/apps/create/) yourself.